On the openness of the idempotent barycenter map: Introduction

 \begin{question1}\cite{Zar} Characterize the class of max-plus convex compact spaces for which the idempotent barycenter map is open.
 In particular, is the latter property equivalent to the openness of the map $(x, y)\mapsto x \oplus y$? \end{question1}

 It is proved in \cite{Fed1} that the product of barycentrically open compact convex sets (i.e. compact convex sets for which the barycentre map is open) is again barycentrically open.

-\begin{question2}\cite{Zar}Is an analogous fact true for idempotent barycentrically open Max-Plus convex sets? \end{question2}
+\begin{question2}\cite{Zar}Is an analogous fact true for idempotent barycentrically open max-plus convex sets? \end{question2}

 In this paper we characterize when the idempotent barycenter map is open.
 However we show that the openness of the idempotent barycenter map is not equivalent to the openness of the map $(x, y)\mapsto x \oplus y$.
-We also give an affirmative answer to the second question.
+We also answer in the negative the second question.